Category: Spiritual

 You and I are Brilliant

-“I used to be conceited once but now I know I’m brilliant” – Rodney Turner
+“I used to be conceited once, but now I know I’m brilliant” – Rodney Turner

-My father may not have understood the spiritual significance of his comically-motivated statement during his physical presence here on earth but I’m sure he did when he had to leave his body at death.
+My father may not have understood the spiritual significance of his comically motivated statement during his physical presence here on earth, but I’m sure he did when he had to leave his body at death.

-Death is our greatest teacher with old-age a close second.
+Death is our greatest teacher, with old age a close second.
 Both of which provide clues to our true eternal nature as a soul.
 As we age, things start to break down or stop working the way they used to.
-As young men, we are motivated by sex and our body responds accordingly.
-But, as we get older, sex is not as motivational as it once was and our aging bodies comply.
+As young men, we are motivated by sex, and our body responds accordingly.
+But, as we get older, sex is not as motivational as it once was, and our aging bodies comply.
 The same can be said of our voracious appetites as teenagers.
 I remember well how much food I could easily digest in one sitting, whereas now at age 54 I have to be more mindful of how much my stomach can digest.

 Wrinkles, reduced vision, hearing, and memory are all reminders (clues) that this body (temple) we call “home” is on borrowed time and at any time it can be taken away and we will be forced to evacuate and move to another physical shell.
 Unless of course, we are successful in raising our awareness to such a state that we are fully detached from this material world and purified of the ensnaring desires of lust, greed, and anger.
 Then, according to the Bhagavad-gita, we can transcend the bond of material nature and move into the higher spiritual frequencies.